-Dr. Ken Ruscio, President Emeritus, Washington & Lee University and President-Elect, Virginia Foundation for Independent Colleges
+Dr. Ken Ruscio, President Emeritus, Washington & Lee University and President, Virginia Foundation for Independent Colleges

 Kenneth P. Ruscio, a 1976 graduate of Washington and Lee, served as the 26th president of his alma mater from 2006 through December 2016.
-He will become president of the Virginia Foundation for Independent Colleges in April 2017.
+He became president of the Virginia Foundation for Independent Colleges in April 2017.

 A politics major at W&L, President Ruscio earned a master's degree and Ph.D. from Syracuse University's Maxwell School of Citizenship and Public Affairs in 1983.
 He returned to W&L in 1987 as dean of freshmen and assistant professor of politics.
 He later served as associate dean of the W&L’s Williams School of Commerce, Economics, and Politics before serving as dean of the Jepson School of Leadership Studies at the University of Richmond from 2002 to 2006.

 A leader in the world of higher education and a tireless proponent of the liberal arts, President Ruscio